Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • credential prompts

-• redirect anomalies
+• redirect weirdness

-• hostile page behavior
+• hostile or evasive page behavior

-That is when the picture sharpens into something operationally useful.
+That is when the picture gets clear.